The National Broadband Plan aims to deliver high-speed broadband to over 500,000 premises in Ireland but has been beset by delays and controversies.

 The network should cover around 23% of the premises across the country.

 Along with the deployment of high-speed broadband to homes and businesses, the NBP will also deploy high-speed connectivity to selected public locations, known as Broadband Connection Points (BCPs).
-You can learn more about these in our article on the Digital Connectivity Strategy.

 The plan is being rolled out by National Broadband Ireland (NBI).